vyperlang/vyper/docs/compiler-notes.rst

   4.) `for i in range(x, x + 10)`
   As can be seen all these have been picked to ensure execution of a finite number of steps.

+- Vyper supports `break` and `continue` just as python.
+- Vyper does not support `for...else` statements.

+**Docmentation strings**

+- Vyper support documentation strings, with no effect on the program.

+** Classes **

+Vyper has no support for Classes.
+The `contract` and `struct` types use the python `ast.Class`, to represent structs and inlined interfaces.
+These are annotated on `ast.Class` are mapped out in the `class_types` dictionary.

 Expressions
 ~~~~~~~~~~~